 Thai Union's commitments for cleaner oceans

-incentivized to local collectors and recyclers in 2024
+has been distributed directly to local collectors and recyclers as incentives in 2024.

 1,500 MT

-their 2030 target for diverting ocean-bound plastic from waterways and oceans through avoidance, mitigation, and removal
+Thai Union's 2030 target for diverting ocean-bound plastic from waterways and oceans through avoidance, mitigation, and removal.

 220 MT